Hear the original spoken revelation:

 Therefore, people are in motion, but they do not know where they are going.
 They are involved, but they do not know what they are doing.
 They are engaged with others, but they do not understand the engagement.
 They are having experiences, but they cannot discern the meaning of these experiences.
 They have companions, but they do not know their companions.
 They are spending time doing things, but the time is not being utilized wisely or effectively.

 Next there is watching your own experience, particularly if you are stimulated by something strongly.
 Something evokes desire in you or excitement, or something evokes fear or rejection.
-In the practice of meditation, you can sit and use this seeing and listening approach with your own experience—watching it and listening.
+In the practice of meditation, you can sit and use this seeing and listening approach to your own experience—watching it and listening.

 Here you step back from the mind.
 It is not who you are.
 You step back from your thoughts.
 They are not your deeper thoughts.
 You step back from the images and the imaginings, the thoughts, the feelings, the fantasies— everything.
 Let them pass by you, and you watch them objectively.